gboaviagem/gspx/README.md

 ## Running unit tests locally

-When unit tests are implemented, one may run using `pytest`:
+One may run the unit tests by using `pytest`:
 ```sh
 python -m pytest --cov=gspx .
 ```